KnowledgeCaptureAndDiscovery/DISK-UI/docs/user-guide/test-hypothesis.md

-# Test hypothesis

-Questions can be posed as testing a hypothesis, which would be a statement that can be supported or dismissed based on data analysis.

-This document shows how DISK runs the data analysis.

-## Line of inquiry (LOI)

-A line of inquiry (LOI) is the mechanism that DISK use to trigger workflows to answer questions and test the hypothesis.
+# Testing a New Hypothesis

+DISK can test your new hypothesis by triggering a Line of Inquiry (LOI) that matches it.
+This will happen automatically, and DISK will show you the results.
+But in case you are curious, we show you next how you can browse the Lines of Inquiry defined in DISK.

+## Browsing LOIs

+To view LOIs associated with a hypothesis template, go to the **Hypothesis** tab.
+The LOIs are listed under the Hypothesis template that they match.

 !!!
 Info
-    A line of inquiry is created by the Operator user.
+    Lines of inquiry are created by Advanced Users who are familiar with advanced features of DISK.

-## View LOIs

-To view LOIs associated with a hypothesis, go to the **Hypothesis** page.
-LOIs are displayed below the **Hypothesis** title.

-In the following image, you can see the LOIs associated with the two hypothesis
+This example shows the LOIs associated with two hypotheses:

 ![LOI](../figures/user-guide/loi.png "LOI")

-## Check results
+## Executing LOIs

+You don't have to ask DISK to execute LOIs.
+LOIs are executed automatically when you add a new hypothesis or question.

-The LOIs that match are then triggered, which results in their query being executed, then the workflows, and then the meta-workflow.
+The LOIs that match your new hypothesis will be triggered.
+When an LOI is triggered, the following occurs:

+ - A data query will be executed to retrieve relevant data
+ - One or more workflows will be executed to analyze the data
+ - A meta-workflow will be executed to assemble the results of all the workflows

+## Checking Results

-To display the workflow executions, click on the LOI name.
-Then, you can see the results.
+When you select an LOI name, you can see all the workflow executions, including their individual results.

-In the following image, you can see two executions associated with the LOI.
-The first one is using 10 files, generating 2 outputs and the p-value result is 0.838 and the second one is using 56 files, generating 2 outputs and the p-value is 0.776.
+In the following image, you can see two workflow executions associated with the LOI.
+The first one is using 10 input datasets, generating 2 outputs and showing a resulting p-value of 0.838.
+The second one is using 56 input datasets, generating 2 outputs and showing a resulting p-value of 0.776.

 ![LOI](../figures/user-guide/lois.png "LOI")

-## Get the Execution narrative
+## Getting the Execution Provenance

-Each workflow execution has a narrative.
-It shows the steps, and files that were used in the execution and their results.
+All the LOI and workflow executions are recorded in detail.
+DISK generates a narrative from those provenance records that explains how the results were obtained.

-To display the narrative,  you can click on the **Narrative** button to see the narrative.
+To display the narrative, you can select the **Narrative** button.

-The following image shows the execution narrative for the first LOI.
-The workflow triggered is the **"Bike Rental"** workflow, which was done on the **Wings** Workflow Engine using multiple csv files.
+The following image shows the execution narrative for the first LOI, along with a table that summarizes key metadata of the input datasets used.

 ![Narrative](../figures/user-guide/narrative.png "Narrative")

+## Updating the Results

+The LOI will be triggered again when new datasets become available in the data source.
+DISK will do this automatically.

+You can view the new executions and the updated results.

 ## Next steps

-You can learn about the Advanced User actions.
+You can learn more about what Advanced Users can do in DISK.